idsia-robotics/hazard-detection/README.md

 <!-- The relative video is available at https://youtu.be/SylhxUl20C0 -->

-The relative paper is under review.
+The relative papers are under review.
 Under `./code` you can find the code used for the paper.
 We use python 3.8 and the requirements in `./code/requirementes.txt`